Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution

-The schematic critical surface associated with this model is shown in Fig.~\ref{fig:cdhm_examples}(g) and (h), which provides a qualitative view to understand the phase transition driven by $p$, $g$ and $\tau$.
+The schematic critical surface associated with this model is shown in Fig.~\ref{fig:cdhm_examples}(g) and (h).
 This critical surface also shows that large $g$ requires small evolution time, while long evolution time requires weak coupling $g$.
 This inverse relationship between $g$ and $\tau$ closely resembles that of the 1D TFIM.

 Moreover, we note that since the state still has a $U(1)$ symmetry, off-diagonal long-range order may emerge if the imaginary-time step length in the MDITE protocol is allowed to scale with the system size, i.e., $\tau \propto L^{\alpha}$ for a sufficiently large $\alpha$.
 In this regime and for $g<g_{c,\text{GS}}$, the final step of the MDITE protocol (measurement followed by ITE) effectively reduces to a conventional ITE procedure for preparing the ground state or low-energy excited state of the Hamiltonian, with the initial state to be $\mathcal{E}_p(\rho_{n_d-1})$.
 This regime represents an interesting extension of the present framework and may be explored in future studies.